WhaleConnect/whaleconnect/docs/CONTRIBUTING.md

   - The code should compile cleanly with no warnings (other than those explicitly silenced in `xmake.lua`).
 - Ensure your patch passes the [test cases](testing.md).

-Network Socket Terminal uses the following tools for formatting:
+WhaleConnect uses the following tools for formatting:

 - **EditorConfig:** Basic file format standards (UTF-8, indentation character, trailing newline, etc.)
 - **Clang Format:** Formatting for C++ code.